EBAImproving equine well-being

 This deeper understanding of course benefits the humans involved, not just the equines, leading to safer, healthier co-operation between species.

-EBA members are passionate about disseminating what is known and actively exploring the profound effects of domestication in our attempts to enhance equine welfare and horse-human relationships.
+EBA members are passionate about disseminating what is known and actively exploring the profound effects of domestication in our attempts to enhance equine well-being and horse-human relationships.

 To achieve this we strongly believe in establishing a community that offers education and accreditation, mentoring and CPD.

-By offering tailored education and accreditation to all levels, we hope to spread awareness of equine behavioural needs and how to manage and train them ethically across a broad range of equine professions.
+By offering tailored education and accreditation to all levels, we hope to spread awareness of equine psychological needs and how to manage and interact with them ethically across a broad range of equine professions.

 EBA is committed to supporting members through professional accreditation, education and opportunities for development.